mohdasif2294/scrapit/README.md

 Scrap_geeks
 ===========

-Scrapper of Geeksforgeeks.prg codes
+Get programs from geeksforgeeks website

 It is a Geeksforgeeks Crawler and scrapper for getting programming codes from webpages and opening them in any IDE or editor.

-Just parse the url with the command and DONE!
+Just pass the url to to the command line application and you are DONE!
-The script automatically scraps the codes and open them in editor.
+The script automatically scraps the programming codes and opens them in the editor.

+For installation read "howtoinstall.txt"

 For more info and bug reporting :
                                   ping me at mohdasif2294@gmail.com